Kwaadpepper/cakephp-lib/README.md

 cakephp-lib
 ===========

+CakePHP version 2.5.7 (not altered), git submodule dependency

-Just a git project to add cakephp as a submodule in you CakePHP project.
+Just a git project to add CakePHP as a submodule in you CakePHP project.

 ```
 git submodule add https://github.com/Kwaadpepper/cakephp-lib.git lib/Cake